 What Are Wood Destroying Insects?

-These types of pest insects feed on, tunnel through, and nest inside of wood, potentially causing thousands of dollars worth of structural damage to a single house or building.
+These types of pest insects feed on, tunnel through, and nest inside of wood, potentially causing tens of thousands of dollars worth of structural damage to a single house or building.

 What Is a Wood Destroying Insect (WDI) Report?